IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

 ## Disconnecting the client
 {: #disconnecting_client}

-The following sample outlines how you can disconnect the client and release the connection:
+The following sample shows how you can disconnect the client and release the connection:

 ```
 	var deviceClient = new Client.IotfDevice(config);